Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 :::danger No Extra Files
 Extra files inside of the Stock New Vegas folder will result in an error when launching the game.
 These extra files are most often a byproduct of prior modded instances or playthroughs of Fallout 3 or Fallout: New Vegas.
 As such, the above steps are **CRITICAL**.

-`GECK` files and `SSCE5432.dll` may be missing and will not impact your installaion.
+The `GECK` files and `SSCE5432.dll` may be missing.
+If this is the case, this will not impact your installation.
 :::

 ### <p align="center"> ![Generating Fresh INI Files](https://github.com/user-attachments/assets/db4eb7b0-0231-4710-9e37-9a806fcaba45) </p>